xi/a11y-outline/README.md

-a11y-outline - chrome extension to navigate page outlines easily
+a11y-outline - web extension to navigate page outlines easily

 Many screen readers like JAWS or NVDA have shortcuts to bring up a list of landmarks, headings or links.
 This browser extension provides the same